-When the proceedings involve damage to an indeterminate number of persons or a number which is difficult to determine, the call shall suspend the course of the proceedings for a limited time which shall not exceed two months, and which shall be determined by the court in each case depending on the circumstances or complexity of the event and the difficulties concerning the determination and localisation of those damaged.
-The proceedings shall restart with the intervention of all the consumers who attended the call.
-As a rule, the individual appearance of consumers shall not be allowed subsequently, notwithstanding certain rights or interests that they may assert according to other provisions of the Code of Civil Procedure 1/2000.
+When the proceedings involve damage to an indeterminate number of persons or a number which is difficult to determine, the call will suspend the course of the proceedings for a limited time not exceeding two months, the duration of which is determined by the court in each case depending on the circumstances or complexity of the event, and the difficulties concerning the determination and localisation of those damaged.
+The proceedings then restart with the intervention of all the consumers who attended the call.
+As a rule, the individual appearance of consumers is not allowed subsequently, notwithstanding certain rights or interests that they may assert according to other provisions of the Code of Civil Procedure 1/2000.